 - More peace of mind.
 Most dealers and brands offer warranties for what they sell, so if there’s a problem with your AR-15, you can return it within the window of the warranty.
 If you’re building one or customizing one, you may void the warranty or at least make it more difficult to take advantage of the warranty.

 - Ease of purchase.
-You can buy an AR-15 from an online dealer or a local gun shop.
+You can buy an AR-15 from an online dealer then ship to a FFL dealer or a local gun shop.
 As soon as it’s in your hands, you can head to the range and use it.

 - Accuracy.
 Even base models with iron sights are accurate rifles.
 They may not be ready for a shooting competition, but they’re absolutely ready to defend your home in an emergency.